 If the freedom, challenge, and paycheck of travel nursing appeals to you, but you can’t imagine leaving your home, local travel nursing jobs might be an attractive alternative.
-Travel nursing locally marries many of the benefits of out-of-state travel nursing with the perks of working and living in a community you already know and love.
+Working as a local travel nurse marries many of the benefits of out-of-state travel nursing with the perks of working and living in a community you already know and love.

-Before you scrub in, let’s take a closer look at the reality of local travel nursing, its advantages, and how to decide whether it’s the right fit for your lifestyle.
+Before you scrub in to local contracts, let’s take a closer look at the reality of local travel nursing, its advantages, and how to decide whether it’s the right fit for your travel expenses and lifestyle.

 Local Travel Nursing 101